Yuerr14/CREC/README.md

 * JDK: JDK1.8

 ## III.
 How to run

-In the runnable folder, runCREC.sh is an example shell.
-It contains follow steps:
+In the runnable folder, there is a shell scipt named as "runCREC.sh".
+It contains the following steps:
-* checking necessary software: to make sure you have installed git.
+* Check necessary software to make sure you have installed git.
-* git clone project repository from the Internet: you can replace here for your own need.
+* Git clone a project repository from the Internet (git clone JFreeChart's repository by default).
-* get project commits: to generate all commits in the project.
+* Get all historical commit IDs.
-* generate project versions: to generate sample versions.
+* Sample versions.
-* detect clones
+* Detect clones for sampled versions.
-* collect refactor clones
+* Collect refactored clones.
-* extract features
+* Extract features of refactored clones.

-You can run detectClones.sh for jfreechart project, or you can change the projectName and project repository for your own need.
+To collect refactored clones and extract features for other projects, please change the projectName and project repository settings in the script.

-If you want to view the source code, *CREC* was developed as an [Eclipse](http://www.eclipse.org/mars/) Java Project, you can simply **import** the project into your workspace(in the code folder).
+*CREC* was developed as an [Eclipse](http://www.eclipse.org/mars/) Java Project.
+If you want to view the source code, you can simply **import** the project into your workspace(in the code folder).

 ## IV.
 Structure of the project
 ```powershell